EdutainmentLIVE/functional-programming-meetups/Feb2018/Functional-Principles-show-notes.md

 ## 1. Why Does Functional Programming Matter?

-Let me get this out of the way early: you're going to end up writing some imperative code in your functional language, and you're going to end up writing functional code in your imperative language.
-We're not trying to say imperative is the worst, or there's never any place for OOP.
-We are saying, however, that we don't want to have to be the ones to write it :)

 Programmers want to be more productive, sometimes obsessively so.
 There are literally questions on Quora and StackOverflow about which font size will make me the most productive.
 Functional programming has made us at ITProTV more productive, in a matter of months.
 We adopted Elm in October, and Haskell in late November.
-At this point, if we had to estimate the exact same story using Haskell or using JavaScript, we would all throw lower numbers for Haskell.
+Before that, we were primarily imperative, JavaScript developers, but at this point, if we had to estimate the exact same story using Haskell or using JavaScript, we would all throw lower numbers for Haskell.
 And that's just 3 months!
 Imagine how much more productive we're going to feel in a year.

-Why are we more productive with functional programming?
 Functional programming is going to make you more productive through a variety of means, and we'll scratch the surface on many of them right now.
-Here's a quick list to get started:
+I'm going to list common characteristics of functional languages, then we'll go into more depth on each.

 1. Pure functions
 1. And therefore, memoization